apache/nuttx/configs/shenzhou/README.txt

     This limits some graphics capabilities.

-    Reading from the LCD is not supported only because it has not been test.
+    Reading from the LCD is not supported only because it has not been tested.
 If you get inspired to test this feature, you can turn the LCD read functionality on by setting:

       -CONFIG_LCD_NOGETRUN=y